scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

-You take on a charming persona, attempting to charm up to 5 creatures in range you can see.
-Make a spellcasting roll against the creatures Willpower save, adding 1 bad die for every creature past the first.
-If the creature is hostile to you it adds 1 superior die to their save.
+You take on a charming persona, attempting to befriend up to 5 living creatures in range you can see.
+Make a spellcasting roll against the creatures Willpower save, adding a bad die for every creature targeted past the first.
+If the creature is hostile to you or cannot speak your language it adds 1 superior die to their save.
 On success, the creatures are Charmed by you and treat you as a friendly acquaintance.
 The charm ends if they take any damage, or if you act in a harmful way towards them.

 The creature remembers everything while charmed.
 If the creature took an action they would not normally take, roll a normal die.
 On a success the creature rationalizes their actions as normal.